pagkly/Zed/Investopedia3/What Is a Dividend Aristocrat.md

 ## Understanding the Dividend Aristocrat

-Companies that are able to maintain high [dividend yields](https://www.investopedia.com/terms/d/dividendyield.asp) are relatively rare, and their businesses are usually very stable.
+Companies that are able to maintain high [[dividend yields]](https://www.investopedia.com/terms/d/dividendyield.asp) are relatively rare, and their businesses are usually very stable.
 They tend to have products that are recession-proof, allowing them to keep taking in profits and paying dividends even while other companies are struggling.

 There are usually fewer than 100 dividend aristocrats at any given time.
-In 2020, just 64 dividend aristocrats were listed among the [Standard & Poor's 500](https://www.investopedia.com/terms/s/sp500.asp).
+In 2020, just 64 dividend aristocrats were listed among the [[Standard & Poor's 500]](https://www.investopedia.com/terms/s/sp500.asp).
 They can be found in many sectors, including health care, retail, oil and gas, and construction.

 ### 47 years